leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    length - type double

+3. Digitize along the deepest part of the channels you've previously digitized, ensure snapping is enabled so that thalweg pieces connect to each other

+4. Calculate fields

 What is this layer?
 This layer delineates the deepest part of the channel for the whole length of the channel.
 The main thalweg traces the deepest point of the main channel, anabranches, braids, and splits.
 The main channel is the deepest point in the main channel.
 Anabranches are the deepest part of a full formed secondary channel that is longer than two ocularly estimated channel widths.
 Splits are thalwegs that follow the deepest points of short side channels or structurally forced sheet flow.
 Braids are small thalwegs in the main channel that aren't the main thalweg.

 #### Lines of Evidence: